Mango Basundi Recipe

 Mango basundi ingredients.

-Milk – Use whole milk (full fat milk) for a creamy texture.
-For a vegan version, you can use almond milk or any other plant-based milk.
+Milk – Use whole milk (full-fat milk) for a creamy texture.
+You can use almond milk or any other plant-based milk for a vegan version.

-Mangoes – Use any mango varieties that are sweet and juicy.
-Alphonso, kesar, dussheri, etc are some of my favorites.
+Mangoes – Use any sweet and juicy mango variety.
+Alphonso, Kesar, Dussehari, etc., are some of my favorites.

 This recipe can also be made using mango puree or frozen mangoes.
-Do check out my recipe to make mango pulp at home and use it year-round to make yummy recipes.
+Check out my recipe for making mango pulp at home, which you can use year-round to make yummy recipes.

 Cardamom Powder – Flavor the Basundi with ground cardamom (hari elaichi powder).
-You can replace it with ground nutmeg (jaiphal powder) too.
+You can also replace it with ground nutmeg (jaiphal powder).

-Saffron – Use good quality saffron for a rich flavor and a beautiful yellow orangish hue.
+Saffron – Use high-quality saffron for a rich flavor and a vibrant, yellow-orange hue.

 Sugar – Adjust according to your taste.